PurabSaini/fullstack-assessment/README.md

    Add a condition to render the subcategory dropdown if the selected category contains more than one subcategory.
 As a result, users are not given redundant options when only one subcategory exists.

-5. Search Bar Not Resetting When Category Changes
+5. Bug: Search Bar Not Resetting When Category Changes

    Description:
    When a user searches for items within one category and then switches to another, the previous search term remains in the search bar.